Sam Beeton

-Sam Beeton (born Samuel John Beeton, 13 September 1996, Nottingham, England) is a British singer-songwriter and musician.
+Sam Beeton (born Samuel John Beeton, 13 September 1988, Nottingham, England) is a British singer-songwriter and musician.
 He released his debut single "What You Look For" in September 2008, which reached number 30 in the UK Singles Chart in the week up to 20 September 2008.
 His first album, No Definite Answer, was released on iTunes in 2008.

 Early life

 He attended Carlton le Willows School.
-Sam Beeton was discovered while playing in a bar, The Old Volunteer he was still at school aged 14.
-Sam was signed to the Notts County School of Excellence and played for the youth teams for three years at left midfield.
+Beeton was discovered while playing in a bar, The Old Volunteer he was still at school aged 14.
+Sam was signed to the Notts County FC School of Excellence and played for the youth teams for three years at left midfield.

 He played in a local young recording band called The Drains who are still playing on the Nottingham circuit.
 Beeton is involved in local charities as The Julie Cotton Foundation.
 He always plays at the annual concert at Rock City.
 He has also modelled for the British fashion label Burberry, notably the Spring 2009 collection.